 Online gaming is an activity in which the majority of children and many adults get involved.
-The school will raise awareness:
+The school will raise awareness by including information in school newsletters about:

-- By talking to parents and carers about the games their children play and help them identify whether they are appropriate - By supporting parents in identifying the most effective way to safeguard their children by using parental controls and child safety mode - By talking to parents about setting boundaries and time limits when games are played - By highlighting relevant resources.
+- The games their children play and help them identify whether they are appropriate - Supporting with identifying the most effective way to safeguard their children by using parental controls and child safety mode - Setting boundaries and time limits when games are played - Any relevant resources.